LookUpMark/Telegram-Face-Detection/README.md

    ```

 3. Set up your Telegram Bot Token:
-   - Create a `.env` file in the project root
    - Modify the following line, replacing `YOUR_BOT_TOKEN` with your actual token:
      ```
      telegram_bot_token=YOUR_BOT_TOKEN